Lazy Bee Scripts

 Full-Length Plays

-Nay, Remember Me! is a comedy about the publishing of the First Folio of 1623.
-Nay, Remember Me! was first performed as part of the Royal Shakespeare Company's Fringe Festival to sell-out audiences in 2001, directed and designed by Chris Bassett.
+"Nay, Remember Me!" was first performed as part of the Royal Shakespeare Company's Fringe Festival to sell-out audiences in 2001, directed and designed by Chris Bassett.
 It was produced by Malvern Theatre Players (MTP) in 2010 and performed at the Coach House Theatre in Malvern.
 It then toured to the Spanish Barn Theatre at Torre Abbey in Torquay.
 Where it was nominated for a prize by NODA for the Best Regional Production Award for Best Drama.
-NODA’s representative, Trevor Guest, said that "Nay.
-Remember Me! has both humour and pathos, and the script is exceptionally well-written."
+NODA's representative, Trevor Guest, said that "Nay, Remember Me! has both humour and pathos, and the script is exceptionally well-written."

-Background information about the First Folio
+Background information - the First Folio

-For the Western World, at least, there is no mightier figure than William Shakespeare.
-The First Folio – is a volume of 37 of Shakespeare's plays gathered together for the first time and published in 1623, 7 years after the death of William Shakespeare.
+There is no mightier figure than William Shakespeare.
+The First Folio – is a volume of 36 of Shakespeare's plays gathered together for the first time and published in 162.
 This large Folio edition - about the size of an A3 page - was unique for the time.
 Plays had never been published in such a handsome volume before.
 Only the Bible and books of heraldry had ever received such dedicated attention before.
 The idea for the Folio was the brainchild of two actors, John Heminges and Henry Condell, who worked with William Shakespeare for many years.
-The full title of the First Folio is "Mr. William Shakespeares comedies, histories, & tragedies.
+The full title of the First Folio is "Mr. William Shakespeares Comedies, Histories, & Tragedies.
 Published according to the true originall copies".
+As a tribute to their friend, Heminges and Condell wanted to put forward the best possible version of Shakespeare's plays, so they used original prompt books, quartos, and original notes to collate the final collection of his plays.
+18 of Shakespeare's plays would have been lost without it.

 Full-Length Plays